 As a result of this human intervention stage, there’s now enough evidence to alert customers and stop the skimmed cards.

-The important role of credit card fraud visualization
+Tactical credit card fraud visualization using machine learning

-We’ve explored credit card fraud at a transactional level to show how data visualization technology fits into the wider fraud intelligence cycle.
+We’ve explored how data visualization technology fits into the wider fraud intelligence cycle, for credit card fraud detection using machine learning.
 Once a human specialist identifies a new fraud pattern, they can act on it tactically – in this case, by notifying customers immediately – and strategically.
 They can train the AI mode to detect it, and make the overall process faster and more reliable.
 Customers become better protected, and fraud levels stay low.

 If your fraud process is missing a vital data visualization component, request a free trial today.